Stecklenberg

-Stecklenberg is a village and a former municipality in the district of Harz, in Saxony-Anhalt, Germany.
+Stecklenberg (/de/) is a village and a former municipality in the district of Harz, in Saxony-Anhalt, Germany.
 Since 23 November 2009, it is part of the town Thale.

 Sights

 The Glockenstein is a granite block in the shape of a bell that was probably used in prehistoric times as an Old Germanic cult site.
 Today it is checkpoint 73 on the Harzer Wandernadel hiking network.